mvl3n3placido/FaceAuth/README.md

-# BiometricAuthenticationApp
+# FaceAuthenticationApp

-A demo Ionic 3 App with Fingerprint and Face Authentication on Android and iOS.
-Using plugin Cordova Fingerprint AIO.
+A demo Ionic 3 App with Microsoft Azure Face APi for Authentication.